Don Lane: Return to the United States

 When Lane's Tonight Show ended in 1969 he returned to the United States and the Las Vegas showrooms, this time appearing as a headline act.
 While in Las Vegas he played Professor Harold Hill in the Las Vegas production of The Music Man.
 The songs "Trouble" and "Seventy-Six Trombones", both from that musical, became his signature tunes.
-He also appeared in the American comedy series Wow, hosted by Ken Berry, which also featured Cheryl Ladd and Steve Martin.
-The Wow show was a sketch comedy series similar to the format of Saturday Night Live and was the summer replacement show for The Sonny & Cher Comedy Hour.
+In 1972, he also appeared in the American comedy series The Ken Berry WOW Show, hosted by Ken Berry, which also featured Cheryl Ladd and Steve Martin.
+Lasting only five weeks, the Wow show was a sketch comedy series similar to the format of Saturday Night Live and was the summer replacement show for The Sonny & Cher Comedy Hour.
 Lane was a regular cast member on the show, which lasted three months.